cschubiner/neural-chessboard/README.md

 ON EC2:
 docker run -it gcr.io/chess-ec2/chess-container /bin/bash

+if that doesn't work, transfer over the docker image: save it first locally:
+    docker save -o docker_img.tar chess-container then transfer over:
+    In the GCP Console, go to the VM Instances page.
+    GO TO THE VM INSTANCES PAGE
+    In the list of virtual machine instances, click SSH in the row of the instance that you want to connect to.
+    SSH button next to instance name.
+    After the connection is established, click the gear icon in the top right of the SSH from the Browser window and select Upload File.
+Alternatively, select Download File to download a file from the instance. then load it:
+    docker load docker_img.tar

 ## EC2
 Use the no cache dir argument to avoid all those MemoryErrors sudo pip3 install --no-cache-dir  -r requirements.txt